Level term

 📍Most popular option

-pay off your mortgage
+paying off your mortgage

-provide financial support for your dependents
+providing financial stability for your family

-Receive payout - once your insurance provider has assessed and approved your claim, they will pay out a lump sum payment.
+Receive your payout - once your insurance provider has assessed and approved your claim, they will pay out a lump sum payment.

 🚩 Your cover will end after your claim has been made.
 Even if you purchased critical illness cover as a life insurance add-on, you will not get another payout on your policy when you die.